doovood/FindMyPast-Internship-Test/README.md

 1. To use the program open the [Index.html](../blob/master/index.html) file from the repository.
 2. Once opened simply enter the number of the primes that you wish to generate.
 3. Finally Click the button labled "Calculate".

+## Algorithm
+To generate the prime numbers a Trial Divison algorithm has been used.
+The Algorithm chosen test the number all the numbers from from two to the square root of the number being tested.
+In large test this signicantly reduced the number of tests.